rbowen/presentations/talking-to-management/slides.md

 # Instead talk about customer value

+???

-* If you're hosting a service, customers can build and test at home, deploy on your service, what you sell is expertise, not software
+* Software is easy, people are hard.
+What you sell is expertise, not software
+* Participation in open source establishes that expertise
+* Open source is also a way to comodotize your competitor's product, and make the conversation about expertise, not software
 * If you sell software, open source is a way for the customer to directly influence the feature set, and helps them trust your solution